Relations between Information and Estimation in Discrete-Time L\'evy Channels: Channels and loss functions: a discussion

-Applying Lemma~\ref{lemma.regular} to L\'evy channels with SNR $\gamma$, we have the following corollary since the Fenchel--Legendre transform of $\gamma \kappa(\theta)$ is $\gamma \phi(x/\gamma)$: \begin{corollary} Let $P_1^\gamma$ denote the output distribution of a L\'evy channel with SNR $\gamma$ with deterministic input $x_1$, $P_2^\gamma$ denote the output distribution of the same L\'evy channel with SNR $\gamma$ with deterministic input $x_2$, we have
+Applying Lemma~\ref{lemma.regular} to discrete-time L\'evy channels, we obtain a closed form representation of the relative entropy. \begin{corollary} Let $P^\gamma_{x}$ denote the output distribution of the discrete-time L\'evy channel generated by $\kappa(\theta)$ with input $x$ at SNR $\gamma$.
+Then, for two deterministic values $x_1,x_2$,